 If your student is offered a PLUS loan, you as the parent will need to submit a separate application in order to determine whether you're eligible.
 If, as a parent, you're denied a PLUS loan, your student may receive an additional amount of a federal Direct loans.

-Once you have separated free aid from the loans, the next step in making your college decision is to crunch the numbers and compare all the offers.
+Once you’ve separated free aid from loans, it’s time to crunch the numbers and get the full picture of your financial aid offers, along with your potential costs.
 This will help you identify the school that gives you the best deal.